IntelDevSecQA/phishstats.py/README.md

 # phishstats

-This python script check phishstats API for domains, keywords, ASN...
+This python script check https://phishstats.info API for domains, keywords, ASN...

 It keeps track of findings in a sqlite database and warnds you only ONCE for each new discovery